primeharbor/breaches.cloud/README.md

 ## Licensing
-This work is licensed under a
+The Breach write ups are licensed under a
 [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License][cc-by-nc-nd].
+Material sourced from government sites (executive department actions, judicial actions, etc) are not covered by the Creative Commons licenses.

 [![CC BY-NC-ND 4.0][cc-by-nc-nd-image]][cc-by-nc-nd]